shubhmehtaa/ST-Net/README.md

 # ST-Net
-This is the official code for the IEEE ISBI 2024 paper "DEEP LEARNING ENABLES REDUCED GADOLINIUM DOSE FOR CONTRAST-ENHANCED BLOOD-BRAIN BARRIER OPENING QUANTITATIVE MEASUREMENT"
+This is the official code for the IEEE ISBI 2024 paper "DEEP LEARNING ENABLES REDUCED GADOLINIUM DOSE FOR CONTRAST-ENHANCED BLOOD-BRAIN BARRIER OPENING QUANTITATIVE MEASUREMENT" available at: https://ieeexplore.ieee.org/document/10635626
-doi: TBA
+doi: 10.1109/ISBI56570.2024.10635626

 How to run the model:
 1. Open a terminal, conda activate your environment (mine is "Schi"), and run "python train.py", the results will be saved in "exp" folder